KermitCalan/citrevive/README.md

-reviving citra, im probably never going to get this working, it depends when im done with CS50
+reviving citra, im probably never going to get this working, it depends when im done with all of the CS50 courses im doin rn

 if ur here go away bcuz it means ur stalking me which is lowk highk kinda freaky so please let me be and if ur wandering why i have no repos its cuz all my projects r private cuz i dont want people to make fun of my code